Background

 SBIR approach

-Approach summary: we will fuse multimodal biofuel crop data into an ODMX Database, implement ML-guided analysis capabilities and demonstrate the application of the analysis tool on different field data sets.
+Phase I Approach : we fused multimodal biofuel crop data into an ODMX Database, implemented ML-guided analysis capabilities and demonstrate the application of the analysis tool on data from the GLBRC Biofuel Cropping System Experiment